 This post may be a bit of a hodgepodge.
 Bear with me.

-The following are comments on a post at Feminist Current regarding PTSD in female adolescents caused by repeated exposure to online pornography.
+a post at Feminist Current regarding PTSD in female adolescents caused by repeated exposure to online pornography.
 Comments from The Real Cie are my thoughts.

 People with mental illness as a whole are being let down by the mental health system.